 Assistant Research Professor

-Bryan officially joined the team in September of 2013, as a part-time biological technician, but has been a volunteer in the laboratory since January 2013 and in the aquaculture department since January 2012.
-Bryan’s primary task is assisting with shrimp nutrition studies that are part of a larger aquaculture IMTA project.
-As part of that project he will assist in determining whether growth and survival of L. vannamei postlarvae and juveniles can be enhanced by supplementing and replacing a portion of their diet with Ulva harvested from the IMTA systems.
-While a volunteer, Bryan learned molecular diagnostic techniques, such as DNA and RNA extractions, PCR and gel electrophoresis, and histological techniques, used primarily to certify shrimp and bivalve commercial operations.
-He is also proficient in water quality analysis and fish husbandry techniques.
+Bryan was a part-time biological technician from September 2013 to August 2014 after having been a volunteer in the laboratory starting in January 2013 and in the aquaculture department since January 2012.
+Bryan’s primary task was assisting with shrimp nutrition studies as part of the aquaculture IMTA project, helping determine whether growth and survival of L. vannamei postlarvae and juveniles could be enhanced by supplementing and replacing a portion of their diet with Ulva harvested from the IMTA systems.
+While a volunteer, Bryan learned molecular diagnostic techniques such as DNA and RNA extractions, PCR and gel electrophoresis, and histological techniques, used primarily to certify shrimp and bivalve commercial operations, as well as water quality analysis and fish husbandry techniques.
 Bryan earned an AAS in Landscape Horticulture Technology from IRSC in June 2012.
-He went on to earn a certificate in Aquaculture Technology from IRSC in April 2013 and will complete his AAS degree in December of 2013.
-He is currently working on a BS in Molecular Biology/Biotechnology at IRSC.
+He went on to earn a certificate and an AAS degree in Aquaculture Technology from IRSC.